hx2A/py5website/reference/sketch_shape.rst

 Description
 ===========

 Draws shapes to the display window.
-Shapes must be in the sketch's "data" directory to load correctly.
+Shapes must be in the Sketch's "data" directory to load correctly.
 Py5 currently works with SVG, OBJ, and custom-created shapes.
 The ``shape`` parameter specifies the shape to display and the coordinate parameters define the location of the shape from its upper-left corner.
 The shape is displayed at its original size unless the ``c`` and ``d`` parameters specify a different size.
 The :doc:`shape_mode` function can be used to change the way these parameters are interpreted.

 Underlying Java method: `shape <https://processing.org/reference/shape_.html>`_